skysync-project/skysync/README.md

 The available clients are `rsync_http_client`, `dsync_http_client`, `skysync_f_http_client`, and `skysync_c_http_client`.

-**Functional**: All HTTP server and client executables run successfully.
-Upon completion, a reconstructed file named `*.new` is generated on the server.
-This file should be the same size as the new file on the client.
+**Functional**: All HTTP server and client executables run correctly and produce outputs consistent with the examples.
+On the server side, new files with extension `*.new` are generated; these match the size of the client's new files.

-The server and client executables also produce detailed logs for analysis.
+The server and client executables should produce detailed logs for analysis.
 An example of the log output is shown below:

 ```bash
 # Log Info For Rsync HTTP Server